Winter Semester 2023/24

 - Submit your online application for CEP.

-- Please make sure to immediately submit all neccessary documents for application to FAU’s admission office via post.
-The address is specified on the application form along with all required documents.
+- Please make sure to immediately submit all necessary documents for application to FAU’s admission office via post.
+The address is specified on the application form along with all required certified documents.
 Incomplete applications will not be accepted!

-- The application is only considered complete once you have finished the online application and sent all neccessary documents for application to FAU’s admission office.
+- The application is only considered complete once you have finished the online application and sent all necessary documents for application to FAU’s admission office.

 - Wait for notification from FAU.